CodeHive08/Potato-diesase-classification/README.md

-🔮 Future Enhancements
+## 🔮 Future Enhancements
 Convert to a web app using Flask/Streamlit for real-time prediction

 Use data augmentation for better generalization

 Deploy model using TensorFlow Lite or ONNX for mobile devices

-🤝 Contributing
+## 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-📜 License
+## 📜 License
 This project is licensed under the MIT License.

-🙌 Acknowledgements
+## 🙌 Acknowledgements
-PlantVillage Dataset on Kaggle
+-PlantVillage Dataset on Kaggle

-TensorFlow and Keras documentation
+-TensorFlow and Keras documentation

 GitHub Copilot and ChatGPT for productivity assistance